See and Do in Brussels

 Brussels Town Hall

-Architecturally speaking, Brussels Town Hall is one of the finest buildings in Brussels and it survived some of the worst bombings during World War II when nearly every other building on the Grand Place was destroyed.
+Architecturally speaking, Brussels Town Hall is one of the finest buildings in Brussels.
+It survived some of the worst bombings during World War II when nearly every other building on the Grand Place was destroyed.
 Take a tour of this magnificent building and discover the art, architecture, tapestries and history that lie inside.

 One of the city's most noted attractions, the small Manneken-pis statue is thought to represent the 'irreverent spirit' of Brussels.
 Regardless of what time of year the urinating urchin is visited, he will be dressed in the season’s best.